WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 Avoid using jargon if there is a better, comprehensible word for that specific term.
 Additionally, don't use jargon if the term is familiar to only a small portion of your reader demographic.
 Only use jargon if it is absolutely needed to explain technical or software-related concepts.

-If you're doubtful of whether a particular term is jargon or a technical term, refer the "Word List"; if it isn't covered there, refer technical and industry publications for demonstration of common use.
+If you're doubtful of whether a particular term is jargon or a technical term, refer the [Word List](); if it isn't covered there, refer technical and industry publications for demonstration of common use.
 A particular term likely is jargon if you, your colleague, or reviewer thinks that it might be jargon.
-If the term is an "abbreviation" and you're sure that your reader demographic is expected to understand the term, then you don't need to spell it out.
+If the term is an [abbreviation]() and you're sure that your reader demographic is expected to understand the term, then you don't need to spell it out.
 Otherwise spell out abbreviations.

 ## Avoid using common words in alternative ways